 There are many spots in the U.S. (and around the world) where you cannot legally fly drones.
-That being said, there are many, many more places where it IS legal to fly drones!
+That being said, there are many, many more places where you CAN legally fly drones!

-Don’t be discouraged, just because your local park bans drones or you can’t bring a drone with you on your vacation to the Grand Canyon.
-There are many excellent places to fly, and this guide will show you how to tell if your specific spot is legal or not.
+Don’t be discouraged.
+Just because your local park bans drones or you can’t bring a drone with you on your vacation.
+There are many excellent places to fly!
+This guide will show you how to tell if your specific spot is legal or not.

 General rules for flying drones in the U.S.